glic3rinu/spam-gear/README.md

 [php-shell-scan](php-shell-scan)
 --------------------------------
 Scans a list of files looking for common PHP Shell patterns.
-It disables the found scripts moving them on the `QUARANTINE_DIR`.
+Disables the infected scripts moving them on the `QUARANTINE_DIR`.